jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 <span style="color:red">**Warning!!**</span> The gearboxes on the bit:bot are a little fragile, and the teeth on the gears can break if too much torque is applied.
 Don't try to hold the wheels from spinning while the motors are on.

-We'll start with exploring the features of the bit:bots, then learning about some algorithms for making the bit:bots perform various line following tasks.
+We'll start with exploring the features of the bit:bots, then learn about some algorithms for making the bit:bots perform various line following tasks.

 ## Getting Started with bit:bots